sjucaitis/ResponsivePortfolio/README.md

-Index:
+# Responsive Portfolio

+This responsive design portfolio page uses HTML5, CSS, and Bootstrap elements to render content well on a variety of devices and window or screen sizes.
+This page features a responsive layout and images utilizing Bootstrap's grid system of containers, rows, and columns.

+## Navbar

-    Bootstrap navbar that directs user to Home, Contact, and Portfolio.
+Bootstrap navbar directs user to Home, Contact, Resume, and Portfolio.
 Button in NavBar directs user to LinkedIn page in new tab.

-    Three cards in size 4 columns below image.
+Navbar is consistent across all site pages, and all links are functional.

+## Cards

+Three bootstrap cards provides developer background information.

-    Center card links to GitHub.
+Developer card links to GitHub.

+## Footer

-    Sticky Footer contains information mandated by the Ohio Supreme Court for attorney websites
+Bootstrap footer provides information required by the Ohio Rules of Professional Conduct for online attorney profiles.

-Contact:

-    Uses bootstrap form belwo image.

-Profile:

-    More content coming soon.
-Button link to silly instagram account.
+## Link

+Please view this responsive web portfolio at https://sjucaitis.github.io/ResponsivePortfolio/index.html